Steps in the initiative petition process

 Submitting referendum petitions

-Referendum petitions to repeal a law must be submitted to the Secretary of State’s Office within 30 days of the law going into effect.
+Referendum petitions to repeal a law must be submitted to the Secretary of State’s Office within 30 days of the law's enactment.
 The Secretary of State’s Office generally will ask the Attorney General’s Office to determine if the law can be subject to a referendum.
 Certain types of laws are excluded from the referendum process.
 For more information, see the Secretary of State's Guide to Statewide Ballot Questions.

 The review process at the Attorney General's Office